Volvo 850 and T5/T5R (1992 - 1997)

 The Volvo 850 was a game-changer for its maker, even if it didn't look like one.
 It marked a turning point for Volvo, because it finally saw that most conservative of Swedish carmakers fully embrace front-wheel drive - 10 years after most of the opposition.
 Not that you'd know to look at it - at the time you'd have sworn it was a scaled-down 740.

-And thanks to the exploits of Tom Wakinshaw Racing in British Touring Cars, the estate will always be remembered for its exploits in track!
-Getting rare now.
+Thanks to the exploits of Tom Wakinshaw Racing in British Touring Cars, the estate will always be remembered for its exploits on track.